vignettes/calculationUpdate.Rmd

 their ancestral states.

 The key issue is how variance decay is handled.
-The recursive approach of Lau et al. (In review) builds variance step-by-step along each branch, correctly applying decay at each stage.
+The recursive approach of Lau et al. (in review – we will update this vignette when it becomes available) builds variance step-by-step along each branch, correctly applying decay at each stage.
 In contrast, Eq.
 13 on page 2371 gives a closed-form expression, but does not fully account for how decay accumulates across segments when varies.
 As a result, it is not equivalent in the general multi- case, although the two agree when is constant (i.e., the BM1, BMS, OU1, OUM, and OUMV cases).

 Adopting the corrections proposed by Priscilla Lau and colleagues, we